Introduced by Rep. Ed McBroom R-Vulcan on March 14, 2013

-Referred to the House Education Committee on March 14, 2013.
+Referred to the House Education Committee on March 14, 2013

-Reported in the House on May 7, 2013, with the recommendation that the substitute (H-3) be adopted and that the bill then pass.
+With the recommendation that the substitute (H-3) be adopted and that the bill then pass.

-The substitute passed by voice vote in the House on June 5, 2013.
+The substitute passed by voice vote in the House on June 5, 2013

 To tie-bar the bill to House Bills 4466 and 4712, meaning this bill cannot become law unless those ones do also.
 Those bills propose additional changes in current standards.

-Received in the Senate on June 11, 2013.
+Received in the Senate on June 11, 2013

-Referred to the Senate Education Committee on June 11, 2013.
+Referred to the Senate Education Committee on June 11, 2013

 Amendment offered in the Senate on June 12, 2014